stopsopa/envext/README.md

 This library provides two functions "d()" and "dd()":

 * function d() prints data and terminate script by die()
-* function dd() prints data and lets script to continue
+* function dd() prints data and allows script to continue

 Installation without including to project
 ===